CoccoRandela/landing-page/README.md

 # landing-page
 Logo by Ba2 Design from Pixabay

-Photo by Mike Glezos from Pexels
+"Guides" Photo by Mike Glezos from Pexels

-Photo by Chris Janda from Pexels
+"Pictures" Photo by Chris Janda from Pexels

-Photo by Brett Sayles from Pexels
+"Suggestions" Photo by Brett Sayles from Pexels

+"Experiences" Photo by Christian Paul Del Rosario from Pexels